 The problem, though, is that LED bulbs are known to have issues within enclosed fixtures.
-Since Philips Hue smart bulbs are just LEDs with some extra circuity, do they also have problems inside enclosed fixtures?
+Since Philips Hue smart bulbs are just LEDs with some extra circuity, do they also have problems inside enclosed fixtures unlike incandescent bulbs?

-Using Philips Hue lights inside enclosed light fixtures can effect your Hue warranty.
+Using Philips Hue lights inside enclosed light fixture can effect your Hue warranty.
 It may also damage the internal circuity, depending on how long the light is kept on throughout the day.

 Enclosed light fixtures

 As mentioned above, an enclosed light fixture is one that is totally sealed off, and they usually have solid sides and top – meaning that light can only shine out from the bottom.
 As a result, a see-through bottom surface is often used, such as glass or translucent plastic.

 It’s usually the case that the surface isn’t completely see-through, however, otherwise you’d see the internals of the light.
 Instead the bottom surface is partially opaque, meaning that it’ll let the light through without showing off all the internals.

 Whilst it seems like many modern lights are moving to ‘open lights’ (i.e. ones that aren’t totally sealed off on all sides), enclosed fixtures do have some benefits:

 - Since light isn’t wasted shining out of the sides and top, it’ll focus all the light out from the bottom.
 This can create a nice mood-lighting for the bedroom, along with being useful in areas that you’re often under the light – such as bathrooms and food-preparation areas.